Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/activities.md

         - For example, send notifications to users 1 day before meeting time asking for their RSVP
         - For example, send notifications to users 15 minutes before meeting time

-# Test
+## Test

+- All tests will be done with the Flutter framework testing suite.
-- Unit tests will be created to test foundational features of the application to measure for basic functionality
+- Unit testing will be created to test foundational features of the application to measure for basic functionality
     - After all major development sessions conclude, functionality tests will be performed to avoid app-breaking contributions
+- Widget testing will ensure each widget will work as intended in a medium-scale overview
+- Integration testing will check the application on a large scale, making sure multiple widgets interact with each other as expected in given conditions.
 - The team will perform tests on all calendar syncing/calendar creation features and implementations with a variety of different calendar inputs and sample groups